wurunduk/crashday-trk-blender-io/README.md

 **Answer:** Apply rotations and scaling to the objects.

 ## TODO:
+- fix map getting lower on export (still the apply rtansform issue)
 - check if properly works with collections e.g. sort parts of a mesh in some collection into that collection
-- fully copy original mesh on division
 - add option to leave the meshes as they were or to split after export
 - rexeporting the map should work faster and deal the same result
 - add error checking in crashday .py files
 - check length's on export in trk, p3d.py
-- need to optimise and clean splitting, need to remove collections.
 - Possibly shouldn't actually edit the scene
 - add placeholder icons for editor
 - add checkpoint stuff
-- add limits to the trk options in blender
 - APPLY ROTATION N SCALE
 - deal with selection only stuff
+- ~add limits to the trk options in blender~
-- connect loose parts inside one tile
+- ~connect loose parts inside one tile~
- * will fix no collisions on some meshes
+- ~need to optimise and clean splitting, need to remove collections.~